ropensci/USAboundaries/cran-comments.md

 This is an update release of the 'USAboundaries' package, updating Census Bureau data.
 It also fixes problems brought about by a new version of the `sf` package.

+This is a resubmission following CRAN guidance.
+It updates the date field and corrects changed URLs as requested.

 ## Test environments

 * local OS X install, R-release